 As relaxing in good accommodation is an important aspect of your train holiday in China we take care to choose those hotels which score highly for the convenience of their location and the quality of service and guest facilities they provide.
 On many occasions we'll pick reputable family-run hotels for the additional value, service and informal atmosphere they offer.

 China Traveller's Guide

-With more than 1.5 billion inhabitants China is the world's most populated country but, occupying a land mass of almost ten million square kilometres in East Asia, it is also the world's second largest country.
+With more than 1.5 billion inhabitants China is the world's most populated country but, occupying a land mass of almost ten million square kilometres in East Asia, it is also the world's third largest country.

 Historically, Chinese civilization is believed to have originated around five thousand years ago in the Shang Dynasty.
 The emperors of successive dynasties ruled China until the beginning of the twentieth century (with the exception of a brief period of Mongol rule between 1271 and 1368) when Chinese Nationalists ousted the Qing dynasty in 1912.
 A subsequent period of civil war between Chinese Communists and Nationalists lasting more twenty years culminated in victory for the Communists and in 1949, The People's Republic of China - the country's official title today - was established.

 Due to its size, China has several different climatic zones, ranging from cold-temperate to tropical, in which rainfall and temperature vary significantly.
 Broadly speaking, the majority of China's provinces experience cold, dry winters and warm (sometimes hot) wet summers.